 Throughout history, the idea of witchcraft has stirred cultures from all over the world.
-Many people have been accused of witchcraft, Voodoo, and other magical practices.
+Many people have been accused of witchcraft, Voodoo, and other magickal practices.
 Some of these historical witches were severely punished for their perceived powers, and others were well-respected and appreciated for their service.
 It’s no secret that being accused of witchcraft in the past may have cost you your life.
 Today, witchcraft is more widely accepted and practiced by people from all walks of life.
-In honor of this magical freedom that we have today, here are some of the most important figures in the history of witchcraft.
+In honor of this magickal freedom that we have today, here are some of the most important figures in the history of witchcraft.

 1. Marie Laveau

 Marie Laveau, the Voodoo Queen, is one of the most well-known and celebrated figures in witchcraft history.
 Born into a poor family in 1801 in New Orleans, Louisiana, Marie had to work hard from an early age to support her family.
 Despite her difficult circumstances, Marie was determined to make something of herself.
 She gained a reputation as a powerful medium and healer throughout her lifetime.
 Marie’s ability to connect with the spirits of the dead helped her build an enormous following among the city’s impoverished residents.
 In 1849, Marie opened her own Voodoo temple, the first in the United States, and quickly became one of New Orleans’ most powerful women.
 Throughout her life, Marie became known for her generosity and her passion for helping others.